poolshark-protocol/docs/site/content/tutorials/how-to-swap.md

 ![Approval for token](Swap 5.png){: style="width:100%"}

-- [x] **9.** You will receive a approval signature request in your wallet.
+- [x] **9.** You will receive an approval signature request in your wallet.
 Press ‘Confirm’ in your wallet to confirm the approval.

 - [x] **10.** Wait for the approval transaction to confirm.